debbyalmadea/Labpro-Monolith-2023/README.md

 ### B10 - Automated Testing using Browser Kit Testing

 - The test scripts can be seen inside `tests` folder.
-The unit tests cover 87.5% of Service Layer where the business logic lays (100% of the required specification).
-The e2e tests cover 6/6 page with exception search bar for the barang page
+The unit tests cover 95% of Service Layer where the business logic lays (minus some method for KeranjangService).
+The e2e tests cover 6/6 page
 - To run the test scripts, run the following command
   ```
   php artisan test